stackbit-projects/siva-gabbi-0e3c6/content/pages/posts/hedge-funds.md

 > Anonymous

 Hedge Funds are just that.
 They make money when they make money but they are the best at not loosing money when everyone else does!
+The top Hedge Fund Managers have become billionaires from the fee they charge their clients, who are mostly billionaires themselves or large pension funds and such.

+Hedge Funds dont take money willy nilly from anyone who is ready to give them some.
+You have to be qualified to even give them your money.